 Other Toolkits: https://www.ifixit.com/

-Ethan Zuo is a rising Junior at Saratoga High School in California.
-He is very passionate about science and technology and loves using them to solving problems in the engineering field.
+Ethan Zuo is the founder and CEO of The IT Club and an incoming freshman at UC Berkeley.
+He is very passionate about science and technology and loves using them to solve problems in the engineering field.
 He enjoys taking things apart and figuring out how they work.
+He has extensive knowledge in both computer software and hardware, and has many years of experience in refurbishing computers.
+He loves sharing his knowledge with others and serving the community.